New tipping rules will help restaurant owners and hurt workers, advocates say

 For example, EPI suggests that restaurant owners may require tipped workers to assume duties once done by cleaning crews, dishwashers or prep cooks, all of whom receive a full minimum wage.

 In its comments to the Labor Department over the proposed regulations, the National Restaurant Association argued that the government never should have divided a tipped server’s job into related and non-related duties, with time limits.
-This division of labor “unleashed a wave of class and collective action litigation,” argued executives with the Restaurant Law Center, the NRA’s legal advocacy arm.
+This division of labor “unleashed a wave of class and collective action litigation,” argued executives with the Restaurant Law Center, the association’s legal advocacy arm.

 “None of that litigation, which imposed untold millions of dollars in costs and burdens on the industry, should have happened,” the executives wrote.